Château Larrivet Haut-Brion 2017

 Nose

-The first nose seduces with its intensity, revealing delicate toasted touches of cedar and mocha, subtly wrapped in discreet floral aromas.
-On aeration, the bouquet gains in precision, revealing an elegant note of violet.
+The first nose seduces with its intensity, revealing fine toasted notes of cedar and mocha, subtly enveloped by discreet floral aromas.
+Upon aeration, the bouquet gains precision and reveals an elegant note of violet.

 Palate

-The attack, soft and velvety, quickly evolves towards flavors of licorice and black fruits.
-On the palate, the texture is silky, carried by caressing tannins.
-Smoky nuances, characteristic of the LHB terroir and the predominance of cabernets, are fully expressed.
-The finish, straight and perfectly balanced, suggests a good aging potential.
+The attack is soft and velvety, quickly evolving towards aromas of licorice and black fruits.
+On the palate, the texture is silky, supported by caressing tannins.
+Smoky nuances, characteristic of the LHB terroir and the dominance of Cabernets, come fully to the fore.
+The finish is straight and perfectly balanced, suggesting great aging potential.